bugsbugsbux/jjj/understanding-j.md

 { b.0                   NB. show ranks of {
 ] a =: i.
 4 4
 0 { a                   NB. first
+0 {"1 a                 NB.
+"1 provides lines and loops -> first col
 _1 { a                  NB. count from back
 0 0 { a                 NB. separate selections starting at same level (<0 0) { a              NB. top-level boxes contain paths